pubudu538/demos/S09-APIM_with_Istio/scenario-sidecar/README.md

 #### 4: Create a microgateway label by logging into the admin portal (https://apis.wso2.com/admin)

+- Click on the Gateways menu from the left side menu in the admin portal.

 - Create a label in API Manager using the admin portal
     |  Label       | Description          |   Gateway Host        |
     | :----------: |:--------------------:|:---------------------:|